BigBang1112/gbx-net/SUPPORTED_GBX_FILE_TYPES.md

 | | Solid.Gbx | [CPlugSolid](Src/GBX.NET/Engines/Plug/CPlugSolid.cs) | Up to TMUF | No
 | | Material.Gbx | [CPlugMaterial](Src/GBX.NET/Engines/Plug/CPlugMaterial.cs) | Up to TMUF | No
 | | Texture.Gbx | [CPlugBitmap](Src/GBX.NET/Engines/Plug/CPlugBitmap.cs) | Up to TMUF | No

+- <sup>1</sup>Safety reasons.
+Consider extracting `CGameCtnGhost` from `CGameCtnReplayRecord`, transfer it over to `CGameCtnMediaBlockGhost`, add it to `CGameCtnMediaClip`, and save it as `.Clip.Gbx`, which you can then import in MediaTracker.
+- <sup>2</sup>May not have perfect support for the `CPlugVisual3D` objects inside and TM2020 could be generally unstable as well.